PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 - **Alternative to:** Google Analytics
 - [Plausible on Github](https://github.com/plausible/analytics/)

 [Plausible Analytics](https://plausible.io/) is focused on providing website analytics that don’t infringe on user privacy.
-That means Plausible doesn’t rely on cookies and is naturally compliant with regulations such as GDPR.
+That means Plausible doesn’t rely on cookies and is naturally compliant with regulations like GDPR.

 Unlike Matomo, Plausible is a very streamlined tool rather than a feature-equivalent Google Analytics alternative.
 As a result, it's a great fit for smaller teams who prefer ease of use to in-depth reporting, or hobby deployments if you just want basic analytics for a website or blog.

 #### Who is Plausible Analytics for?
-Plausible is intended for marketing teams and website owners who want to track top-level website metrics like pageviews, bounce rate and visit duration.
+Plausible is intended for marketing teams and website owners who want to track top-level website metrics, such as pageviews, bounce rate and visit duration.

 #### Strengths
 - Easy to use and focused on essential web metrics
 - Lightweight integration script won’t impact page performance
-- No cookies required, fully GDPR compliant out of the box
+- No cookies required, GDPR compliant out of the box

 #### Open source license and monetization
 Plausible Analytics is available under a AGPLv3 license and can be self-hosted via Docker.
 Pricing for its hosted version starts at €9 per month for 10,000 monthly pageviews.

-> **Also consider:** Plausible is one of a large subset of privacy-first analytics products that have proven popular in the wake the GDPR and less permissive attitudes to user tracking.
+> **Also consider:** Plausible is one of a large subset of privacy-first analytics products that have proven popular in the wake of GDPR and less permissive attitudes to user tracking.
 [Umami](https://umami.is/) is another popular, open-source product in this space.
+Read our [GDPR analytics guide](/blog/best-gdpr-compliant-analytics-tools) for more options.

 ### GrowthBook